-In this article, we presented a new approach to schema integration based on transformations and behaviour.
+In this paper, we presented a new approach to schema integration based on transformations and behaviour, because we think that this reflects the importance of behaviour for the real world semantics of objects.
 First, we formalised schemas using underlying types and underlying constraints.
 Next, we presented a number of type transformations on underlying types and used them to transform schemas.
 Finally, we gave a heuristic algorithm for integrating schemas.
 The algorithm uses schema transformations to restructure schemas and join operators to merge them and behavioural information to guide restructuring and merging.
-Advantages of this approach are: 1) structural aspects are integrated in a guided fashion and 2) both structural and behavioural aspects are integrated.